DMT .070" felt paper gas tank pad for 70-74 Barracuda & Challenger

 This is heavy, .070" bitumen saturated felt paper.
+Not .030" thick 30lb Home Depot tar/roofing paper.
 This is custom made for us in the heaviest gauge the manufacturer can produce.
-Our pad is very similar to the original .070" saturated paper thickness,
+Our pad are very similar to the original .070" saturated paper thickness, though more heavily saturated (a good thing for it's purpose).

-The original material was BROWN ASBESTOS FELT made by Armstrong Industrial Insulation (now Armstrong flooring).
-It was commonly used as an insulating and building paper used from the 40's through the 70's.
+FYI The original material was BROWN ASBESTOS FELT made by Armstrong Industrial Insulation (now Armstrong flooring).
+It was commonly used as a insulating and building paper used from the 40's through the 70's.
 Unfortunately for guys looking for original style ASBESTOS, it's not available.

 In 1977, at 15, my first car was a 70 Barracuda I bought for $600 from my dad's co-worker at Chrysler Huber Ave Foundry.
 Tawny gold, 318, hub caps.
 Before I could "legally" drive it it had headers and a 4bbl.
 Had a couple other Mopars after this as a young man.